 Must be granted by Historic Environment Division for any works within the scheduled area of a scheduled monument.
 See also Historic Environment Division Scheduled Monument Consent.

 A first step exercise to determine whether an asset should be further investigated and considered for survey, evaluation and statutory protection.
 Scoping may involve an initial map and archive search and a site visit to determine next steps.
 An outcome of scoping may be a recommendation that an asset should undergo a full survey which then includes fieldwork and in-depth historical research to inform a determination on its statutory protection.

-The immediate and extended environment that is part of – and contributes to – the significance and distinctive character of a heritage assets, and through which a heritage asset is understood, seen, experienced and enjoyed.
+The immediate and extended environment that is part of - and contributes to – the significance and distinctive character of a heritage asset, and through which a heritage asset is understood, seen, experienced and enjoyed.
 See also Guidance on Setting and the Historic Environment

 The value of a heritage asset to past, present and future generations because of the sum of its embodied heritage interests.
 Those interests may be archaeological, architectural, historic or others.
 Significance also derives from its setting.